Love Gun: Composition

-"Love Gun"

-The title song has been played on every Kiss tour since its release.
+The title track has been played on every Kiss tour since its release.
 Stanley has cited it as the Kiss song he is the proudest of writing.
 It was the first song that he wrote, arranged, and produced in its entirety.

-The song shares many of its lyrics with "The Hunter", written by Booker T. & the M.G.'s, and originally recorded by Albert King.
-In his autobiography Face the Music, Stanley acknowledges the derivation: "I stole the idea of a 'love gun' from Albert King's version of 'The Hunter,' which Zeppelin also nicked from for 'How Many More Times' on their first album."
+The song shares many of its lyrics with "The Hunter", written by Booker T. & the M.G.'s, and originally recorded by Albert King in 1967, a derivation Stanley acknowledged in his autobiography Face the Music: "I stole the idea of a 'love gun' from Albert King's version of 'The Hunter'."
+Both Led Zeppelin (as part of "How Many More Times") and Free, two big influences on Stanley, recorded the song on their first albums in 1968.